leoherzog/WundergroundStationForwarder/README.md

 ## How to Update

-1. Overwrite the code from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest/download/code.gs) from [the latest release](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest) in this repository to your `Code.gs` file and `💾 Save`.
+1. Copy the code from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/blob/latest/code.gs) in this release over your `Code.gs` file.
-2. Make sure your API Keys and settings on lines 10 through 59 are correct.
+2. Make sure your API Keys and settings at the top of the file are correct and `💾 Save`.
-3. Run the "Schedule" function again with the `▷ Run` button in the toolbar.
+3. Run the `Schedule` function again with the `▷ Run` button in the toolbar.

 ## License